tosscaster/bonjour-service/README.md

 Emitted every time an existing service emmits a goodbye message.

+#### `Event: txt-update`

+Emitted every time an existing service does a new announcement with an updated TXT record.

 #### `browser.services()`

 An array of services known by the browser to be online.